torvalds/linux/Documentation/arch/x86/xstate.rst

  is going to be rejected.
 So, the permission has to be requested before the first VCPU creation.

-Note that some VMMs may have already established a set of supported state components.
-These options are not presumed to support any particular VMM.
+Analte that some VMMs may have already established a set of supported state components.
+These options are analt presumed to support any particular VMM.